andrasq/node-docs/code-structure.md

 ## Avoid Surprises.
 Write tests.
-- all functionality
+- test all advertised functionality
-- all options
+- test all options
-- error handling
+- test error handling
+- test the expected uses cases
+- think about and test likely unexpected use cases
 - write small, focused functions that are easier to thoroughly test
 - pass in ("inject") dependencies to classes and functions, and test with mocks
 - 90% unit tests (modules), 10% integration tests (coupling), end-to-end tests (full stack)